Kimplul/copyjit/README.md

 This, however, isn't implemented at the moment.
 Also, not all operations should reserve data as extra jumps are most likely pretty costly, and data should be reserved to instructions that load immediate values and the like.

+I suspect it would be reasonably easy to use two linker scripts, one for operations that shouldn't take immedates and one for operations that should, with the difference just being that one directly falls through and another jumps and references data.